Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Northern Illinois Stats and Trends

-- This season, the Huskies have an ATS record of 3-1-1 in their five games as an underdog of 5 points or more.
+- So far this season, the Huskies have been installed as underdogs by a 3.5-point margin or more five times and are 3-1-1 ATS in those games.

-- Northern Illinois' games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Northern Illinois' games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.